Home (contents) → Hang gliding → Hang gliding 1975

 Meanwhile, on a low hill near the atomic research establishment at Winfrith in the heathlands of Dorset, a 17-year old sailmaker took to the air in a Skyhook IIIA that he made from plans.
 John J, who is pictured flying on an earlier page in his all-green self-made standard Rogallo, supervised.

 I did not have a car, but I met two men at my local hill taking it in turns to fly a hang glider made by Kestrel Kites of Poole on the Dorset coast, of whom I had never heard.
 They introduced me to the local hang gliding club and they gave me lifts to new flying sites.
 I no longer always flew alone.

 Kestrel Kites’ manufacturing facility was housed in a building subsequently demolished during construction of, ironically, a highway flyover.

-This topic continues in Simple versus complex (my flying 1975 part 2).
+This topic continues in Simple versus complex (hang gliding 1975 part 2).

 Duck à l’orange — my Airfix 1/76th (OO) scale DUKW with scratch built hang gliders